davidedc/Rapture-index-dashboard/readme.md

 # What

-A dashboard visualising data from [the Rapture index site](http://www.raptureready.com/).
-A possible description as follows: "the Rapture index is a Dow Jones Industrial Average of end time activity".
+A dashboard visualising data from the Rapture index site.
+[Demo here.](http://davidedc.github.io/Rapture-index-dashboard/)

+A possible description as follows: "[the Rapture index](http://www.raptureready.com/) is a Dow Jones Industrial Average of end time activity".
 The [related wikipedia page](https://en.wikipedia.org/wiki/Rapture_Ready) contains most interesting factoids about the index and the site.

 Uses the [Rapture Index CORS API](https://github.com/davidedc/Rapture-index-cors-api) (another project of mine).